sophxine/evocellularautomata/README.md

 What causes these large period oscillators to emerge?

 What causes the robustness and self-repairment with some parameters?
-(Set survival to like 1,2,3,8 and lifetime to 2 and wait, lower the mutation rate if it didn't work)
+(To test this set the survival rule to like (neighbors < 1 || neighbors > 8 ) and lifetime to 2 and wait, lower the mutation rate if it didn't work.
+Disrupt the oscillator a bit by drawing and it has a high chance of repairing.)

 Why do spaceships not emerge, is this inherent to something in the simulation?